naganowl/postcss-squeaky-clean/README.md

 An object with two keys (`BLACKLIST_CLASSES` and `BLACKLIST_PREFIXES`) whose values are both an array of strings which are class selectors (including the period!).
 These selectors will be ignored (skipped from namespacing) in stylesheets.
 The selectors in `BLACKLIST_PREFIXES` will ignore class selectors that begin with those strings.

+#### Usage

+An [example script](./examples/scss-parser.js) demonstrates how the plugins can be hooked up with PostCSS.
+If placed in the directory `scripts/node`, the `clean` plugin can be executed with

+`node scripts/node/scss-parser.js path/to/stylesheet.scss --clean`

 #### Linting